Jandrov/ctf-writeups/2020-Covidrql/README.md

 5 minutes after that, *th3d00msl4y3r* uploaded another flag and defeated me.
 I was only one step away in the stego challenge from getting the prize! :(

-I could solve a couple challenges and almost a third one, so I will try to share what I got.
+To sum up, I could solve a couple challenges and almost a third one, so I will try to share what I got.
 The writeup for *pwn* challenge might be done in the future if my teammate <a href="https://github.com/Zarkrosh">Zarkrosh</a> helps me, as he is the expert in the topic and helped me with the script.
 Then, I am writing about a *Crypto* challenge and the *stego* one I almost finished.

 ## Crypto - Codebook